MIKE SMITH’S HOT HUNDRED UK HITS

 Title: I Think Of You

 This was yet another group from Liverpool that joined all the others that were finding fame and fortune during 1963-64.
 This band had begun as the Mavericks in 1961, but changed their name in 1962 when they began appearing at the Cavern Club in Liverpool.
-The two founding members were Tony Crane and Billy Kingsley.
+The two founding members were Tony Crane and Billy Kinsley.
 In 1963 they signed a recording contract with Fontana Records (all record companies were itching to sign new acts from Liverpool), and their first hit came in the autumn of that year.
 Their first and only Top 10 hit, "I Think Of You", came along early in 1964.
-Unfortunately, Kingsley left in February 1964 to form his own band.
+Unfortunately, Kinsley left in February 1964 to form his own band.
 He was replaced, and the group enjoyed two Top 20 chart entries following this hit, but it tailed off after that, and their last appearance on the charts came in 1966.
-Just after that last hit, Crane and Kingsley got together again, this time as a duo called The Merseys, and they had one hit, "Sorrow", peaking at number 4 in spring 1966.
+Just after that last hit, Crane and Kinsley got together again, this time as a duo called The Merseys, and they had one hit, "Sorrow", peaking at number 4 in spring 1966.
+See year 1966, song 39.

 Title: Needles And Pins